lumapps/lumapps-extensions-templates/docs/sdk/sdk-js.md

 ### useExportProps
 This helper can be used to ease the `exportProps` function usage.
 This function is used to send the settings from a setting component to the content component as props.

-This hook required the following properties :
+This hook required the following properties:
 ```typescript
 /**
  * @param {Object}   value        The Value of the property to set